sukhjinder-kumar/blog/_posts/2023-09-20-Markdown Guide.md

 categories: [Programming, Miscellaneous]
 tags: [programming, note taking, markdown]     # TAG names should always be lowercase
 summary: This is post we walk through some basis markdown syntax
-excerpt_card: This is post we walk through some basis markdown syntax
+description: This is post we walk through some basis markdown syntax
 image:
   path: /assets/img/Markdown_Guide/markdown.jpg
   alt: Markdown symbol